moliver28/research-handbook/content/handbook/values/_index.md

 ##### Start off by impacting the fewest users possible

-If you do a gradual rollout of your change preference few users over many users, internal users (dogfooding) over external ones, environments you get faster feedback about (SaaS) over low feedback ones (self-managed), etc. Iteration does not mean being open to all users from Day 1.
+Iteration does not mean being open to all users from day one.
+If you do a gradual rollout of your change, prefer:

+- Few users over many users
+- Internal users (dogfooding) over external users
+- Environments with fast feedback (SaaS) over slow feedback (self-managed)

 ##### Reduce cycle time